Media inquires about Fifty Weeks of Green

 Linda Watson started the Cook for Good project after becoming obsessed with the national Food Stamp Challenge: living on a dollar a meal per person for a week.
 Her three-week experiment became a lifestyle, the website CookforGood.com, the book Wildly Affordable Organic, and now the Wildly Good Cook videos and teachers' training program.
 Her story took a romantic turn when she wrote the spoof Fifty Weeks of Green: Romance & Recipes.
 She teaches cooking classes and gives talks on thrift, sustainability, and creating your dream life across the country.

 Linda and her husband Bruce live in Raleigh, North Carolina.
-They're both avid hikers, so Linda is especially glad that WAO was named a Sierra Club Green Home Editors' Choice for 2012.
+You can find her at a local farmers' market nearly every Saturday.
 At home, she's slowly converting their yard to an edible forest garden, with hazelnuts, kiwis, and more, as well as annual vegetables and plenty of oddly gorgeous plants.
-She's currently experiencing the joys and sorrows of belonging to a CSA, discovering new vegetables in her weekly subscription box (mizuna! taro!) and cooking a lot of greens (carrot leaves? for breakfast?!?).

 She's had an odd but thrilling career so far, including developing a top-secret expert system for the Institute for Defense Analyses, working with authors Tom Clancy and Douglas Adams on computer games, riding the dot-com wave with Egarden.com, and being the director of her county political party and the Raleigh Independent Business Alliance.

 Find Linda online on her site CookforGood.com, which features free weekly recipes and food news.
 She also writes for The Huffington Post, GoodVeg, and DrGreene.com.
 She has a certificate in Plant-Based Nutrition from the T. Collin Campbell Foundation and eCornell.
-She's a member of the International Association of Culinary Professionals; the International Association of Food, Wine, and Travel Writers; and the Romance Writers of America.
+She's a member of the Romance Writers of America and the Carolina Farm Stewardship Association.

 |WAO cover 300x390 jpg||WAO cover wrapped 250x331||WAO cover wrapped 300x368|